-Internal and external disruptions and problems for major brands mark most of this week’s biggest eCommerce headlines.
+To sum up, internal and external disruptions and problems for major brands mark most of this week’s biggest eCommerce news headlines.
 What might you need to know to make the right business moves in the rest of Q3 2019?

 - Amazon Profit Rises, But Misses Forecasts